PamirGhimire/visualServoing_ROSProject/README.md

 The following code performs multiple operations to compute **visual servoing task** using **ROS Indigo** and a **Turlebot**.

 * Extraction of image from the Kinect ( and dependant topic) .
-* Detection of the target using a predefined template.
+* Manual initialization of blobs to be tracked
-* Estimate the position of the target in the world coordinate frame -  **PBVS** .
+* Tracking of blobs in successive image frames
-* Compute velocities according to the error differentiating the actual coordinates of **Turtlebot** and desired coordinates.
+* Compute velocities to minimize error between current positions of blobs and their desired positions
-* Stop the velocity publishing and computation when reaching a distance contained in a threshold scale.
+* Stop the velocity publishing and computation when error has dropped below a threshold.

 ##Pseudocode